 Understanding the Settings

-To capture the perfect timelapse, understanding your camera's settings is key.
+To capture the perfect timelapse, understanding your camera's is key.
 For day-to-night transitions, known as the ‘holy grail' of timelapse photography, mastering manual mode is essential.
 Adjust your exposure settings as the light changes from dusk to the starry night sky.

 2. Best Spots on Kilimanjaro for Timelapse Photography